RANJAN-BIONIK/GROMACS/README.md

+A biotechnologist by training and Al/ML enthusiast.

-This is my project for masters dissertation.
+This is my project for masters dissertation:
 Understanding the antimicrobial resistance mechanism of alanine racemase in Mycobacterium tuberculosis against Cycloserine.

-A biotechnologist by training and Al/ML enthusiast.
 The codes in this project were already present in some GitHub pages, i integrated those GitHub pages with some my tweeks to create a Workflow from Protein Prediction to molecular dynamics simulation.

 Acknowledgement and references: